CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/money.md

 Options are below:

 ## Use tools and equipment, including 3D printing and laser cutting
-The Hackspace and the General Engineering Lab in the Queen's Building have free 3D printers, laser cutters and other equipment you can use free of charge.
+The Hackspace and the General Engineering Lab in the Queen's Building have 3D printers, laser cutters and other equipment you can use free of charge.
 You can find all the details, including the online inductions you need to take before you use the equipment [on the Engineering Technical Services